Lindenau (crater)

 Lindenau is a lunar impact crater.
 It is located beside the east-southeastern rim of the crater Zagut, and to the northeast of Rabbi Levi.
 To the northeast is the slightly smaller crater Rothmann and the Rupes Altai scarp.

+On the lunar geologic timescale, this crater dates from the Upper Imbrian period, 3.8 to 3.2 billion years ago.
 The rim of this crater has received very little wear, in contrast to the neighboring craters to the west and southwest.
 The edge is sharp, with a small outer rampart, and there are terraces along parts of the interior wall.
 Along the western edge is a small outward protrusion where the inner face has slumped somewhat.
 The interior floor is irregular in places, and there is a formation of central peaks about the midpoint.
-It is from the Upper Imbrian period, 3.8 to 3.2 billion years ago.
+The infrared spectrum of pure crystalline plagioclase has been identified on the central peak.

-It is named after 19th century German astronomer Bernhard von Lindenau.
+This crater is named after the German astronomer Bernhard von Lindenau (1780-1854).
+Its designation was formally adopted by the International Astronomical Union in 1935.